Cyrus-Maina/Netflix_userbase/README.md

 7.There should be research on why there are almost zero premium and standard subscriptions in Italy

-8.Netflix should maximise on the high count of female subscription in Spain.
+8. Netflix should maximise on the high count of female subscription in Spain.

-9.Netflix can strategize on producing shows that can efforlessly be watched on the go since the most used devices are mobile.
+9. Netflix can strategize on producing shows that can efforlessly be watched on the go since the most used devices are mobile.

+10. More premium advertising should be carried in Spain to attract more users